gromacs/gromacs/docs/user-guide/faq.rst

 #.
 How do I extend a completed a simulation to longer times?

-    Please see the section on `Managing long simulations`.
+    Please see the section on `managing long simulations`.
     You can either prepare a new :ref:`mdp` file, or extend the simulation time in the original :ref:`tpr` file using :ref:`convert-tpr`<gmx convert-tpr>`.

     ..
 TODO #.
 How do I complete a crashed simulation?

     ..
-This can be easily achieved using the checkpoint reading
-    :ref:`available <gmx-cont-crash>` in |Gromacs| versions newer than 4.
+This can be easily achieved using the checkpoint reading :ref:`available <gmx-cont-crash>` in |Gromacs| versions newer than 4.

     ..
 TODO #.
 How can I do a simulation at constant pH?

     ..
-This is a rather large topic, and you should at least read the short
-    :ref:`Constant pH How-To <gmx-howto-cph>` and all of the literature included there to get an overview over the topic.
+This is a rather large topic, and you should at least read the short :ref:`Constant pH How-To <gmx-howto-cph>` and all of the literature included there to get an overview over the topic.

 #.
 How should I compute a single-point energy?